 Some say the courts need more than just up-keeping.

-"Every day they come out, they have to do it all over again because the courts haven’t been properly resurfaced so the clay just, the wind and the rain, gets rid of the clay and they got to start all over again," stated Linda Cross.
+"Every day they come out, they have to do it all over again because the courts haven’t been properly resurfaced so the clay just, the wind and the rain, gets rid of the clay and they got to start all over again," Linda Cross said.

 Residents are not alone and it's an issue some Boynton Beach city commissioners also agree with.

-City manager Daniel Dugger says he’s seen multiple images of the tennis courts and is in agreement with bringing them up to standard.
+City manager Daniel Dugger said he's seen multiple images of the tennis courts and is in agreement with bringing them up to standard.

 He has met with other vendors and says it's a monetary cost that would be added to the CIP budget.
 Dugger estimates an approximate cost of $120,000 per court.

-“As long as I’ve been here, it’s definitely been something that’s a constant issue that keeps on coming up every few years,” stated Dugger.
+"As long as I’ve been here, it’s definitely been something that’s a constant issue that keeps on coming up every few years,” Dugger said.

-However, for players, it’s a cost that can’t be avoided. “it’s a point now where we feel very desperate that something has to change," stated Tyrrell.
+However, for players, it’s a cost that can’t be avoided. “it’s a point now where we feel very desperate that something has to change," Tyrrell said.
 "What’s in process right now, is just not going to do it."

-Residets are calling for a director to be hired by the city to lead the tennis center in hopes to bring oversight, additional programs and events to the facility.
+Residents are calling for a director to be hired by the city to lead the tennis center in hopes of bringing oversight, additional programs and events to the facility.

 Boynton Beach city spokesperson sent a statement about the situation: